sarabjit2852022-collab/Email-spam-detection/README.md

 The app uses a **TF-IDF Vectorizer** + **Multinomial Naive Bayes** classifier to detect whether a given email/message is **Spam** or **Ham (legitimate)**, and displays the prediction with a confidence percentage on a polished dashboard UI.

 ---
+**##Brief Project Description**
+The Email Spam Detection System is a Machine Learning-based web application that automatically classifies emails or text messages as Spam or Ham (Not Spam).
+The project is designed to reduce unwanted and potentially harmful emails by analyzing the content of a message and predicting whether it is legitimate or spam.

+**##Github Repository**

 ## ✨ Features